-Today is Paul Cézanne’s birthday (he was born on January 19, 1839), so this Painting of the Week is dedicated to him.
-It is his landscape Chateau Noir, 1900/1904, at the National Gallery of Art in Washington D.C.
+Today is Paul Cézanne’s birthday!
+He was born on January 19, 1839, so this Masterpiece Story is dedicated to him.
+We present to you the landscape Chateau Noir, now at the National Gallery of Art in Washington, DC.

 Chateau Noir is one of several paintings Cézanne made of a Neo-Gothic castle in his hometown, Aix-en-Provence in the south of France.
 Chateau Noir means Black Castle in French, and this nickname may come from the castle’s ominous-looking appearance.
 It does seem rather foreboding in this particular painting, but it looks much friendlier in some of his others.